No Comments Yet

 00:01:42 Both of these versions work just fine.

-00:01:53 So for example, we can get access to the bounds of the tab by saying tab bounds is equal to, and now what are we getting the bounds of?
+00:01:53 So for example, We can get to access the bound of the tab by saying tab bounds is equal to, and now what are we getting the bounce off?

 00:02:09 So that's going to be target dot get bounding client rect, as in rectangle.